-- In mid-November 2022, Micon International Limited), Tierra Group International Ltd. and Promet 101 Consulting Pty Ltd. delivered the results of a feasibility study covering the oxide portion of the Candelones mineralization and a NI 43-101 technical report was filed on December 23, 2022. - ➤ All groundwork on the Neita Sur area is suspended starting January 1 2023 pending the granting of the Exploitation Concession that is currently under application.
-While the application is being processed, the Environmental Permit that allows ground-based activities like road construction and drill pad construction is suspended until the application process is complete.

-- The granting of the Nieta Norte Exploration Concession in April 2023 allows the Company to resume exploration activities within this area.
+- ➤ In mid-November 2022, Micon International Limited), Tierra Group International Ltd. and Promet 101 Consulting Pty Ltd. delivered the results of a feasibility study covering the oxide portion of the Candelones mineralization and a NI 43-101 technical report was filed on December 23, 2022. - ➤ All groundwork on the Neita Sur area is suspended starting January 1 2023 pending the granting of the Exploitation Concession that is currently under application.
+While the application is being processed, the Environmental Permit that allows ground-based activities like road construction and drill pad construction is suspended until the application process is complete. - ➤ The granting of the Nieta Norte Exploration Concession in April 2023 allowed the Company to resume exploration activities within this area.
 The Environmental Permit for this area has been reactivated.
-Unigold signed an agreement that sets the framework to allow Barrick Gold - Corporation to earn-in to the Neita Norte Concession over the next 8 years. - ➤ Unigold will grant Barrick the exclusive option to acquire a 60% undivided interest in the Neita Norte Exploration Concession by: - 1. incurring not less than US\$2.5 million of expenditures in respect of the concession within the first three years; - 2. incurring a total of not less than US\$8 million of expenditures in respect of the concession within the first six years and delivering a PEA; - 3. incurring a total of not less than US\$12 million of expenditures in respect of the concession within the first eight years and delivering a PFS; and - 4. delivering a written notice to UGD electing to exercise the earn-in right. - ➤ Following the earn-in of a 60% interest, Barrick will have the ability to elect to sole-fund and deliver a Feasibility Study by the end of year twelve which will allow Barrick to increase its ownership in the JV to 80%.
-The JV will be subject to standard dilution clauses which include the criteria that should any partner own less than 15% of the JV they would be immediately diluted to a 2.5% NSR royalty.
-Barrick will be the manager and operator of the project.
+In Q1 2024, Unigold finalized an agreement that sets the framework to allow Barrick Gold Corporation to earn-in to the Neita Norte Concession over the next 8 years. - Unigold will grant Barrick the exclusive option to acquire a 60% undivided interest in the Neita Norte Exploration Concession by: - 1. incurring not less than US\$2.5 million of expenditures in respect of the concession within the first three years; - 2. incurring a total of not less than US\$8 million of expenditures in respect of the concession within the first six years and delivering a PEA; - 3. incurring a total of not less than US\$12 million of expenditures in respect of the concession within the first eight years and delivering a PFS; and